 "You're not the same person you were before when you were running, and that's OK," says Stowe.
 "You probably have a different schedule; different things you have to modify and accommodate for.
 Perhaps you're not as fast.
 Don't worry about that."

 Stowe tells her athletes to have grace with themselves and be unapologetic about the numbers you're seeing post-workout.
 If you're busy judging your performance and what's not happening, you can't focus on what is.
-A great way to ease into this positive mentality?
-Focusing on those smaller, attainable goals.

 Step 2: Set a Realistic Plan